 This gives them a much better understanding of their clients and a market they’re trying to enter and, as a result, a much higher chance of success.

-One of the most successful methods of getting the answers right is Inception.
+One of the most successful methods of getting the answers right before BRIDGeS was Inception.
 We’ve been running it since 2011 for all of our products and it skyrocketed the growth of companies such as Calendly, Brightbites, Mailtrap and others (see our Case Studies for more).

 Product Inception is a powerful tool for validating a product before it’s even launched.
-We love it so much because:
+It’s incredibly useful because:

 Firstly, I have to say Railsware’s Inception is not an easy thing.
 But by doing it, I saved money, time and perfected my product vision.
 Let me explain how – this 2-day collaboration process is all about knowledge transfer, looking at the product from different angles, sorting out and prioritizing the details.